shubhamlathiya/DigiRestro/README.md

-# DigiRestro
+# DigiRestro 🍽️

 DigiRestro is a restaurant management system aimed at optimizing restaurant operations by streamlining processes such as menu management, table assignments, and order tracking.
-This project is part of the Bachelor of Computer Application curriculum at the B.V.
-Patel Institute of Computer Science, Uka Tarsadia University.
+This project is part of the **Bachelor of Computer Application** curriculum at the **B.V.
+Patel Institute of Computer Science, Uka Tarsadia University**.

 ---

-## Table of Contents
+## 📌 Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)